-South Ocean Holdings has a low appetite for risk.
-The Board, therefore, prioritises organisational resilience and sustainability over aggressive risk-taking.
-Management, in turn, does not seek out exposure to risk in order to drive short-term financial performance or growth.
-It is the responsibility of management to ensure that decision-making and risk exposure are maintained within the parameters approved by the Board.
+South Ocean Holdings has a low appetite for risk, with the Board prioritising organisational resilience and sustainability over aggressive risk-taking.
+Similarly, Management does not seek out exposure to risk in order to drive short-term financial performance or growth.
+It is the responsibility of management to ensure that decision-making and risk exposure is maintained within the parameters approved by the Board.